Candace Pert, left, is shown with Solomon H. Snyder, her graduate advisor… (Associated Press )

 In 2007, Pert, Ruff and another colleague founded Rapid Pharmaceuticals to explore peptide T and other potential treatments for HIV, autism and Alzheimer's disease.

 Candace Dorinda Beebe was born in New York City on June 26, 1946.
-She enrolled in Hofstra University, but dropped out in 1966 when she married Agu Pert.
-The couple moved to Philadelphia so that her husband could pursue his doctorate at Bryn Mawr College.
+She enrolled in Hofstra University but dropped out in 1966 when she married Agu Pert.
+The couple moved to Philadelphia so her husband could pursue his doctorate at Bryn Mawr College.
 Like many women of her generation, she helped support the family while her husband went to school, taking a job as a cocktail waitress.

 One of her customers was an assistant dean at Bryn Mawr, who encouraged her to finish her bachelor's degree at that institution and helped her enroll.
-In 1970, she got her bachelor's degree in biology and entered the doctoral pharmacology program at Johns Hopkins in Baltimore.
+In 1970, she got her bachelor's in biology and entered the doctoral pharmacology program at Johns Hopkins in Baltimore.